 But Romeo & Juliet is even worse than that.
 The two just met.
 They’re teenagers.
 They aren’t deeply in love.
 They barely know each other.
 Yet they risked everything to be together?

 The story is about the folly of youth, not about an epic relationship.

-Ditch the Life Script
+Stop Worrying About Romance and Ditch the Script

 Find out how the life script keeps us trapped and miserable.